 After the horn sounds, A4 releases the ball in a continuous motion and the ball enters the basket.
 Is the official correct in canceling the basket and awarding A4 two free throws? - Yes.
 In order for the basket to count, the ball must be released before the signal sounds to end the period.

 A4 was fouled in the act of shooting a 2-point attempt and is awarded two free throws - A time out is granted to Team A. As the players are proceeding to their respective bench area, player A1 pushes player B1.
-Is this a technical foul? - No. See case 34-1. - A4 attempts a try for goal.
+Is this a technical foul? - No. See case 34-1. - 34-4 A4 attempts a try for goal.
 While the ball is in the air, B5 fouls A5.
 This is Team B's 3rd foul in the period.

 The shot by A4 is successful.
 Is the official correct in counting the basket and awarding the ball to Team A for a throw-in? - Yes.
 Team A is awarded a throw-in with 14 seconds on the shot clock. - 34-5 In order to be in the no-charge zone, must a player have both feet completely inside the semi-circle? - No. As soon as one foot touches the no-charge zone, the player is inside the no-charge zone and the rule applies. - 34-6 A4 attempts a jump shot that begins outside the semi-circle area and charges into B4 who is inside the semi-circle area.
 Shall A4 be called for a charging foul? - No. A4's action is legal as the no-charge semi-circle rule is applied.
-Play continues uninterrupted. - 34-7 A4 dribbles along the endline and, after reaching the area behind the backboard, jumps diagonally or backwards and charges into B4 who is in a legal guarding position inside the semi-circle area.
-Shall a charging foul be called against A4?
+Play continues uninterrupted. - 34-7 A4 dribbles along the endline and, after reaching the area behind the backboard, jumps diagonally or - Yes.

-Yes.
 The no-charge semi-circle rule is not applied as A4 has entered the no-charge semi-circle area from the playing court directly behind the backboard and its extended imaginary line.

-34-8 A4 shot for a field goal touches the ring and a rebound situation occurs.
-A5 jumps into the air, catches the ball and then charges into B4 who is in a legal guarding position inside the semi-circle area.
-Shall a charging foul be called on A4?

-Yes.
-The no-charge semi-circle rule is not applied.

-A4 drives to the basket and is in the act of shooting.
-Instead of completing the shot for a field goal, A4 passes the ball to A5 who is directly following him.
-A4 then charges into B4 who is inside the no-charge semi-circle area.
-At the same time A5, with the ball in his hands is on a direct drive to the basket in order to score.
+- 34-8 A4 shot for a field goal touches the ring and a rebound situation occurs.
+A5 jumps into the air, catches the Yes.
+The no-charge semi-circle rule is not applied. - A4 drives to the basket and is in the act of shooting.
+Instead of completing the shot for a field goal, A4 to the basket in order to score.
 Does the no-charge rule apply?